-The Dolomites are birthplace of the via ferrata and Cortina D'Ampezzo is the adventure capital of the Dolomites.
-If you extrapolate these two statements, you could reach the conclusion that Cortina is an awesome place for via ferratas, if you did so you would be 100% correct!!!
+The Dolomites are the birthplace of the via ferrata and Cortina D’Ampezzo is the adventure capital of the Dolomites.
+If you extrapolate these two statements, you could reach the conclusion that Cortina is an awesome place for via ferrata.

 There are numerous via ferrata here all with varying lengths and difficulties.
-From the toughest Punta Anna, to the shortest Ra Bujela, coincidentally both of which start at the same location
+From the toughest Punta Anna to the shortest Ra Bujela.

 Beginner Via Ferratas Around Cortina D’Ampezzo